 Let’s say you manage to get your fake reviews past the site filters – that’s not where the risk ends!
-For review sites like Yelp whose reviewers are protective about the community, getting caught in a fake review scandal can be your worst nightmare.
+For review sites like Yelp, whose reviewers are protective of the community, getting caught in a fake review scandal can be your worst nightmare.

 These reviewers have enough experience to sniff out a fake review.
 For example, if a business with a handful of followers and connections has an unbelievably high number of positive reviews with no credibility, it’ll naturally be deemed fake.

 So what happens once your ‘trick’ is caught?
 Not only will the paid review be flagged and removed, but you might also end up getting a lot of bad public reviews from other reviewers in retaliation.

 Did you know that one of the three most significant ranking criteria for local SEO is customer reviews?
 When it comes to search results, Google considers what customers have to say about a product or service.

 Fake reviews will have a significant negative impact on your company’s ability to rank in local search inquiries – not only on organic results but also those from Google Maps’ local 3-map bundle.